 Will you guarantee your work?

 – Contractors should offer a guarantee on defective materials and workmanship problems.
-If six months down the road something goes wrong due to any of these issues, you should be able to call your Contractor and have them honor the guarantee.
+If something goes wrong, you should be able to call your Contractor and have them honor the guarantee.

 The last thing you want is to find out that you hired the wrong person for the job halfway through.
 There have been plenty of horror stories about customers hiring a contractor that is unqualified for the job.
 Do your due diligence before agreeing to anything.
 Make sure that there is a clear line of communication between you and the project manager.
 These questions to ask before hiring a general contractor are just a few you may want to ask.
 Be sure to get details on the scope of the work they will be doing for your home.